samanthavivonia/portfolio/ABOUT_ME.md

 That is all of the new HTML necessary for this section!
 There are a couple of classes we will need to create styling for though, so let's move into CSS.

-# <div align="center">About Me CSS</div>
+# About Me CSS

-1. In your `style.css` document, create a new CSS rule selecting all elements with a class of `about-section`.
+1. In your `style.css` document, create a new CSS rule-set selecting all elements with a class of `about-section`.
-1. In the CSS rule you created in the step above, add a `background-color` property with a value of `whitesmoke`.
+1. In the CSS rule-set you created in the step above, add a `background-color` property with a value of `whitesmoke`.
     - This class will be used to set the background color for this section.
-1. Create a new CSS rule selecting all elements with a class of `about-image`.
+1. Create a new CSS rule-set selecting all elements with a class of `about-image`.
-1. In the CSS rule you created in the step above, add a `max-height` property with a value of `80%`.
+1. In the CSS rule-set you created in the step above, add a `max-height` property with a value of `80%`.
     - This class will be applied to the photo in this section.
 This property is allowing the image to size itself to a maximum of 80% of the height of the available area.
 By using `max-height` rather than `height`, we can control images whose size would exceed 80%, but images that would be smaller than 80% can maintain their original size and not be enlarged in any way.
 1. Below the above property, add a `border` property with a value of `6px solid slategray`.
     - This border will act as a frame around your image.
-1. In your `style.css` document, create a new CSS rule selecting all elements with a class of `text-align-reset`.
+1. In your `style.css` document, create a new CSS rule-set selecting all elements with a class of `text-align-reset`.
-1. In the CSS rule you created in the step above, add a `text-align` property with a value of `initial`.
+1. In the CSS rule-set you created in the step above, add a `text-align` property with a value of `initial`.
     - The reason we need this class is because all the text on the entire document is being centered, due to the `text-align-center` class that was applied to the main container `div` in the document.
 For every other piece of text in the document, centering is what we want.
 In this specific instance, though, the text should be left-aligned as it would by default, since this section will hold text content meant to be formatted normally for reading.
 Rather than put an individual `text-align-center` class on every element that needs to be centered, that class can be applied to the main div, and this `text-align-reset` class can be applied to the one element we want to have default text alignment.
 The `intial` value this property was set to returns the property to whatever it's default value would be, which for the `text-align` property is `left`.

 That is all the CSS that is needed for this section, the last remaining step is to apply the classes that were just created to the proper elements in the HTML.